Azure/AppConfiguration/releaseNotes/AzureSpringCloudAppConfigurationConfig.md

 [Source code web][source_code_web] | [Package (Maven) web][package_web] | [Product documentation][docs]

+> Active development has moved to group `com.azure.spring` and artifacts `spring-cloud-azure-appconfiguration-config` and  `spring-cloud-azure-appconfiguration-config-web`.
+See [SpringCloudAzureAppConfigurationConfig](.\SpringCloudAzureAppConfigurationConfig.md) for more information.

 ## 2.5.0 - March 29, 2022

 * Add a refresh interval `spring.cloud.azure.appconfiguration.refresh-interval` that can be used to periodically reload all the key-value pairs in a configuration store.
 This can also be used to force update Key Vault References.